petmal/MindTrial/README.md

 > - **temperature**: Controls randomness/creativity of responses (range: 0.0 to 2.0, default: 1.0).
 Lower values produce more focused and deterministic outputs.
 > - **top-p**: Controls diversity via nucleus sampling (range: 0.0 to 1.0).
 Lower values produce more focused outputs.
 > - **top-k**: Limits tokens considered for each position to top K options.
 Higher values allow more diverse outputs.
+> - **presence-penalty**: Penalizes new tokens based on whether they appear in the text so far.
+Positive values discourage reuse of tokens, increasing vocabulary.
+Negative values encourage token reuse.
+> - **frequency-penalty**: Penalizes new tokens based on their frequency in the text so far.
+Positive values discourage frequent tokens proportionally.
+Negative values encourage token repetition.
+> - **seed**: Seed used for deterministic generation.
+When set, the model attempts to provide consistent responses for identical inputs.
 >
 > Currently supported parameters for **DeepSeek** models include:
 >